Arnauld/swoop/README.markdown

 <sup>1</sup>: Whereas it is really debatable, in the case of a middleware library i guess both are strongly related, by the way "don’t worry too much about what you call a test, as long as you are clear on what it does and it does a single thing." &mdash; [The false dichotomy of tests](http://gojko.net/2011/01/12/the-false-dichotomy-of-tests/)

 ## Inspirations & Credits

+SwOOp is originally a fork from [Spark](https://github.com/perwendel/spark).
+Idea was to replace JEE Servlet dependency (originally from [Jetty](http://jetty.codehaus.org/jetty/) by a non-blocking and event based HTTP server.
+After some initial refactorings, this project has emerged as a complete rewriting in order to have a more flexible and easier to test basis.

+After investigation, the underlying HTTP server used will be [Webbit](https://github.com/webbit/webbit) which is based on [Netty](http://www.jboss.org/netty).

 * Spark: [github](https://github.com/perwendel/spark) and [Website](http://www.sparkjava.com/)
 * [Sinatra](https://github.com/sinatra/sinatra)